Tension of the first two sets caused cramping in entire body-Alcaraz

 "At the beginning of the third set I started to cramp every part of my body, not only the legs.
 The arms, as well, every part of the legs."

-"The tension of the match.
+"The tension.
+The tension of the match.
 I started the match really nervous.
-The tension of the first set, the second set, it was really intense two sets.
+The tension of the first set, the second set, it was really intense two sets."

 "Really good rallies, tough rallies, drop shots, sprints, rallies.
 It's a combination of a lot of things.
 But the main thing, it was the tension that I had all the two first sets."